frconor-ebook/meditations/_posts/2025-07-15-the-parable-of-the-laborers-in-the-vineyard.md

 In this Gospel, the father of this family goes out to hire laborers to work in his vineyard, and he goes out at various moments of the day.

-He promises to pay the first group one denarius for a day\'s work and the remaining groups are in turn also hired, as it transpires, for the same just wage.
+He promises to pay the first group one denarius for a day's work and the remaining groups are in turn also hired, as it transpires, for the same just wage.

-At about five o\'clock in the afternoon, the father goes out again, only to find still more laborers without work.
+At about five o'clock in the afternoon, the father goes out again, only to find still more laborers without work.

 "He said to them: 'Why do you stand here idle all day?'
 They reply: 'Because no man has hired us.'
 So the owner of the vineyard sends them also into his vineyard" (Matt.
 20:6-7).

 Our Lord wants to teach us a fundamental lesson: that God calls each and every person to His service.

-Some people receive Christ\'s invitation at 'daybreak,' in their youth.
-They\'ve been blessed with a special kind of divine predilection.
-But others receive Our Lord\'s call 'later in the day.'
+Some people receive Christ's invitation at 'daybreak,' in their youth.
+They've been blessed with a special kind of divine predilection.
+But others receive Our Lord's call 'later in the day.'

 Everyone hears the call in different circumstances.

 The denarius we receive at the end of the day is eternal glory, a participation in the life of God.
-We\'re also given incomparable happiness while here on earth, knowing that we are working for the Master, spending our lives for Christ.
+We're also given incomparable happiness while here on earth, knowing that we are working for the Master, spending our lives for Christ.

-To work in the Lord\'s vineyard, no matter how old we are, is to collaborate with Christ in the Redemption of the world:
+To work in the Lord's vineyard, no matter how old we are, is to collaborate with Christ in the Redemption of the world:

 Spreading good doctrine, in season and out of season;